“When Was the Last Time We Painted over the Blood on the Walls?”

 Elisha unrolled the second parchment and laid it on the edge of the bed.

 Both mother and father stared at it in silence.

-“‘The Order of Martial Magi,’” Thorsten read out loud.
-He fell silent a moment, a muscle working in his temple.
+“‘The Order of Martial Magi,’” Thorsten read out loud, then paused.
+A muscle worked in his temple.
 “Has Jules not been through enough for a lifetime already?”
-He jerked a thumb fiercely toward his own chest.
+He jerked a thumb toward his own chest.
 “Have we not been through enough?”